Hippocampus: Transient global amnesia

+CA1 lesions shows selective affect over other CA subfields.
+The selective vulnerability of CA1 neurons suggests a cause of metabolic stress that could result from emotional or behavioral stress.
+Other possible causes have been debated including cerebral venous reflex, arterial ischema, epilepsy, and migraine.
+TGA as a network disease has also been put forward; DTI studies show a decreased connectivity between brain regions that may impact the hippocampus.

 Epilepsy

 The hippocampus is one of the few brain regions where new neurons are generated.
 This process of neurogenesis is confined to the dentate gyrus.
-The production of new neurons can be positively affected by exercise or negatively affected by epileptic seizures.
+Neurogenesis can be positively affected by exercise or negatively affected by epileptic seizures.